LidarDM: Generative LiDAR Simulation in a Generated World: Experiment

 \subsubsection{Layout-aware LiDAR Generation}

 To ascertain the layout-awareness of our LidarDM, we use CenterPoint~\cite{centerpoint} trained on real-world LiDAR scans to validate whether it can accurately detect objects from the LidarDM's LiDAR scan.
-As LidarDM currently does not generate intensity, we trained CenterPoint excluding intensity of the real-world LiDAR scans, hence the potential mismatch between our results and those obtained in the original paper~\cite{centerpoint}.

 Given an input layout $\mathcal{I}$, we generate the corresponding LiDAR scan, run CenterPoint on it, and evaluate using mean average precision (mAP) for vehicles.
-We compare this result with the mAP from the raw LiDAR.
-The result in Table \ref{tab:centerpoint} indicates that CenterPoint's object detection on our generated LiDAR scan is comparable to the ground truth.
-We also compute the mAP agreement between our generated LiDAR scan and raw LiDAR scan, indicating a strong agreement between the two and demonstrating our approach's map-awareness and realism.
+From our experiments, LidarDM achieves comparable mAP score (56.4\%) compared to real LiDAR (59.7\%), indicating strong semantic correlation of LidarDM's point cloud to ground-truth.
+We compute the mAP agreement between our generated LiDAR scan and raw LiDAR scan to be up to 81.1\%, showcasing a strong agreement between the two and demonstrating our approach's map-awareness and realism.